techidaily/site-games-able/source/_posts/from-novice-to-expert-gaming-with-steam-tokens.md

  There are a lot of ways to accumulate Steam Points.
 Buying games for yourself is probably the most obvious.
 However, you also get Steam Points by buying games for other people.
 Other people can also gift you Steam Points to reward you for community engagement.

- Keep in mind as well that[Steam sells game soundtracks](https://www.makeuseof.com/tag/buy-game-soundtracks-on-steam/) and other downloadable content.
+ Keep in mind as well that [Steam sells game soundtracks](https://www.makeuseof.com/tag/buy-game-soundtracks-on-steam/) and other downloadable content.
 These also earn Steam points, so when you purchase a soundtrack or other DLC pack, you'll earn Steam Points here too.

  As you may have pieced together, how you use Steam has a massive impact on how quickly you earn Steam Points and trade them in for on-platform rewards.
 If you mainly play free games on Steam, it's hard to rack up points.
 Meanwhile, the newest AAA release might cost $60 or more, amounting to thousands of Steam Points in a single purchase.